Elliot Page and Emma Portner divorcing after 3 years

-NEW YORK (AP) — Actor Elliot Page and Emma Portner said Tuesday that they are divorcing after three years of marriage.
+(AP) (01/27/21)— Actor Elliot Page and Emma Portner said Tuesday that they are divorcing after three years of marriage.

 “After much thought and careful consideration, we have made the difficult decision to divorce following our separation last summer,” the Canadian couple said in a joint statement.
 “We have the utmost respect for each other and remain close friends.”